SCFreeman/Simulation1/README.md

 # Simulation1

-This repository contains the R code to accompnay the paper "Bayesian pairwise meta-analysis of time-to-event outcomes in the presence of non-proportional hazards: A simulation study of flexible parametric, piecewise exponential and fractional polynomial models" by Freean et al.
+This repository contains the R code to accompnay the paper "Bayesian pairwise meta-analysis of time-to-event outcomes in the presence of non-proportional hazards: A simulation study of flexible parametric, piecewise exponential and fractional polynomial models" by Freeman et al.

 The folder OpenBUGS_model_txt_files contains .txt files with the model to be fitted written in BUGS code.